-Intangible assets consist of in-process research and development (IPR&D) not subject to amortization, and license agreement intangible assets subject to amortization, which were capitalized as a part of a business combination.
+Intangible assets consist of in-process research and development ("IPR&D") not subject to amortization, and patents and license agreements subject to amortization, which were capitalized as a part of an asset acquisition or business combination.

 IPR&D represents projects that have not yet received regulatory approval and are required to be classified as indefinite assets until the successful completion or the abandonment of the associated R&D efforts.
 Accordingly, during the development period after the date of acquisition, these assets will not be amortized until approval is obtained in one or more jurisdictions which, individually or combined, are expected to generate a significant portion of the total revenue expected to be earned by an IPR&D project.
-At that time, we will determine the useful life of the asset, reclassify the asset out of IPR&D and begin amortization.
-If the associated R&D effort is abandoned the related IPR&D assets will likely be written off and we would record an impairment loss.
+At that time, the Company will determine the useful life of the asset, reclassify the asset out of IPR&D and begin amortization.
+If the associated R&D effort is abandoned the related IPR&D assets will likely be written off and the Company would record an impairment loss.
+Intangible assets not subject to amortization include IPR&D capitalized as part of a business combination from the acquisition of the Roche RNAi business.